js-808/cc-cli/README.md

 Programming 4" book (Volumes 1 and 2), whose lists of problems in each chapter and sub-section have been made publically available [here](https://cpbook.net/methodstosolve).

-This repo is still very much a work in progress.
-I expect to be working on it over the coming weeks and months.
-Here is a list of very vague goals I hope to accomplish before the code is actually able to be packaged, shipped, and used.

 ## TODO